 4. Challenge the Abstract’s Validity

-- Review for technical errors
+- Review for technical errors in names, numbers, or required elements.

-- File motion to declare property exempt
+- File a motion to declare property exempt or to invalidate the lien.

-- Assert homestead protections
+- Assert homestead protections when they apply.

 5. Wait for Expiration

-- Monitor 10-year deadline
+- Monitor the 10-year expiration date carefully.

-- File quiet title action after expiration
+- Consider a quiet title action after expiration to clear records.

-For guidance on your facts, call for a free consultation at (888) 584-9614.
+For guidance on your specific facts, call for a free consultation at (888) 584-9614.
+We can help you compare these options and understand how they affect your home, income, and long-term goals.

 Collecting on a Judgment: Writs of Execution & Garnishment Tools

-Enforcement Tools Available to Creditors:
+Enforcement Tools Available to Creditors

 Writ of Execution